abhishek6309/cloud-resources/README.md

 # cloud-resources
-List of free resources to learn cloud computing
+List of free resources to learn cloud com